edholmes2232/Speech2Touch/README.md

 The configuration files in `Core/Lib/picovoice/include` are specifically set up for a Franke A600, including using "Franke" as the wake-word.
 New configuration files can be generated from the [Picovoice Console](https://console.picovoice.ai/).

 ---

-## ☑️ To Do
+## ☑️ Roadmap

-- Create .devcontainer for firmware builds within a container.
-- Replace Dev Board + Protoboard with a PCB.
+- Replace Dev Board + Protoboard with a PCB
 - Unit testing.
-- CI/CD with GitHub Actions for generating firmware, running unit tests.
 - Extract audio over RTT for tuning.
-- Decouple Franke A600 specific functionality for easier adapting of Speech2Touch to different applications.
+- Decouple Franke A600-specific functionality for easier adapting of Speech2Touch to different applications.

 ---